EdemGold/Nutshell-GitHub/README.md

 This project was built to provide resources for developers to find all they need to understand Git and GitHub.

+## Quick Links
+* [Git/GitHub Courses/Videos](#gitgithub-coursesvideos) - Courses or videos that clarify what Git/GitHub is about and how to utilize them.

 # Contributing